 As in many countries, an individual's exposure to Japanese income tax is based on that individual's residency status.
-An individual for Japanese income tax purposes are categorized as either (A) a resident or (D) a non-resident of Japan.
-A resident is further classified as either (B) a non-permanent resident or (C) a permanent resident.
+An individual for Japanese income tax purposes is categorized as either a (A) resident or (D) non-resident of Japan.
+A resident is further classified as either a (B) non-permanent resident or (C) permanent resident.